Shedding New Light on Jewish Traditions

 Steve is a retired business and corporate attorney.
 He served for 16 years as the elected Finance Officer of Cheltenham Township and as Township Controller, retiring in 2018.

-WENDY ELLIOTT-VANDIVIER - Inclusion Committee Chair
+WENDY ELLIOTT-VANDIVIERInclusion Committee Chair

 Wendy Elliott-Vandivier is a certified SPHR (Senior Professional in Human Resources) with a diverse background in government civil rights enforcement, managing human resources in private industry, and community advocacy.
-Elliott-Vandivier has been a leader in the disability civil rights community for over 30 years.
+Wendy has been a leader in the disability civil rights community for over 30 years.
 In her professional work, she has successfully managed human resources, employee relations, EEO, Affirmative Action and Diversity issues for several large businesses.

-Before joining the private sector, Elliott-Vandivier worked for nine years for the Office for Civil Rights, U.S. Department of Education, where she managed the agency’s Regional Technical Assistance Staff.
+Before joining the private sector, Wendy worked for nine years for the Office for Civil Rights, U.S. Department of Education, where she managed the agency’s Regional Technical Assistance Staff.
 She played a lead role in the implementation of federal civil rights statutes in a six-state region.

-Her strong commitment to enhancing opportunities for women, minorities and people with disabilities extends beyond her professional experience.
+Wendy's strong commitment to enhancing opportunities for women, minorities and people with disabilities extends beyond her professional experience.
 She is a former Board Member of the American Association of People with Disabilities, and the former Chair of the Philadelphia Mayor’s Commission on People with Disabilities, where she advised the Mayor and Assistant Deputy Mayor with respect to existing and proposed policies, programs, and services for people with disabilities, and informed the public at large about the needs of the disability community.
 She was also the Co-founder of MOM Center (Making Options for Motherhood) at Thomas Jefferson University.

-Elliott-Vandivier has a BFA from Temple University, Tyler School of Art.
+Wendy has a BFA from Temple University, Tyler School of Art.
 Her paintings explore issues of family, memory and experiences as a disabled woman.
 Her autobiographical cartoons focus on attitudinal barriers and stereotypes regarding disabilities, and some of the micro-aggressions that disabled people experience while living normal, un-inspirational lives.
 She is also a photographer of micro-scale monuments in nature, and is often inspired by close-up images that people often do not notice in daily life – tree bark, dead leaves, flower anatomy, and water.

 CAROL MUELLER BELL - Publicity Committee Chair